sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 ### Ethereum

-Ethereum's state is managed in a Patricia Merkle Trie (PMT) respectively with each address including smart contract address and EOA address, and further internal state of each smart contract is stored in a Patricia Merkle Trie inside the address state.
+Ethereum's state is managed in a Patricia Merkle Trie (PMT) for each address including smart contract address and EOA address, and further internal state of each smart contract is stored in a Patricia Merkle Trie inside the address state.
-Because PMT hashes each key, it disallow developers to iterate state in a key prefix based way.
+Because PMT hashes each key, it disallow developers from iterating state in a key prefix based way.

 ### Solana

 Solana's state is stored respectively with each account.
 Thanks to its design, Solana succeeded to parallelize state transition for each account.
 However, it is not possible to iterate state in a key prefix based way.
-By making each account like B-tree node, developers can realize the structure of B-tree artificially, but it costs rents of Solana account and the Developer Experience is terrible.
+By making each account like B-tree node, developers can realize the structure of B-tree artificially, but it requires paying Solana account rent and the Developer Experience is terrible.

 ### Cosmos SDK